-EEL 4712 - Spring 2018
+EEL 4712 - Spring 2021

-- Perform a functional simulation for the circuit.
-A functional simulation ignores the timing of the device and assumes that all signals update simultaneously (i.e., all propagation delays are 0). - Create a project in ModelSim-Altera.
-Add the following files to the project.
-First, in your Quartus project directory, there should be a simulation/modelsim directory.
-Inside of that directory is a .vho file with the same name as your project.
-Add this file to the ModelSim project.
-Also, add the provided testbench counter tb.vhd. - Compile both files.
-If there are errors, try compiling again because an incorrect compilation order can cause this problem.
-If there are errors in the testbench, you likely didn't name your I/O correctly in your Quartus schematic. - Select Simulate->Start simulation - On the Design tab select work->counter_tb, which is the testbench. - In the Objects window, select the signals you would like to monitor and drag them into the Wave view. - Click the Run -all button, or alternatively, keep clicking the Run button until a "Simulation Finished" message is printed. - In the Transcript/Console window, check for any failed assertions messages.
+- In the Transcript/Console window, check for any failed assertions messages.
 If something went wrong in your design, these error messages will tell you when the errors occurred. - Perform a timing simulation for the circuit. - Fortunately, not much changes for a timing simulation.
 Assuming you already have the project created, select Simulate->Start Simulation.
 You might need to select End Simulation if you are still doing the functional simulation. - Quartus uses a .sdo file to annotate simulations with actual propagation delays.
 To include this in your ModelSim project, select the SDF tab (on the dialog box that comes up after Start Simulation).
-Add the .sdo file that is in the quartus_project/simulation/modelsim directory.
+Add the .sdo file that is in the quartus\project/simulation/modelsim directory.
 This should be the same directory as the .vho file that you previously added.
-MPORTANT: In the "Apply to Region" text box, make sure to type /UUT.
+IMPORTANT: In the "Apply to Region" text box, make sure to type /UUT.
 I'll explain this later, for now just remember to do it. - Everything else is the same as the functional simulation.
 Note that in the resulting waveforms, the outputs are delayed by a small amount, instead of changing immediately on every rising clock edge.